aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_rule.html.markdown

 * `step_adjustment` - (Optional, Available since v1.58.0) Steps for StepScalingRule.
 See [`step_adjustment`](#step_adjustment) below.
 * `ari` - (Optional) The unique identifier of the scaling rule.
 * `alarm_dimension` - (Optional, ForceNew, Available since v1.216.0) AlarmDimension for StepScalingRule.
 See [`alarm_dimension`](#alarm_dimension) below.
+* `predictive_scaling_mode` - (Optional, Available since v1.222.0) The mode of the predictive scaling rule.
+Valid values: PredictAndScale, PredictOnly.
+* `initial_max_size` - (Optional, Available since v1.222.0) The maximum number of ECS instances that can be added to the scaling group.
+If you specify InitialMaxSize, you must also specify PredictiveValueBehavior.
+* `predictive_value_behavior` - (Optional, Available since v1.222.0) The action on the predicted maximum value.
+Valid values: MaxOverridePredictiveValue, PredictiveValueOverrideMax, PredictiveValueOverrideMaxWithBuffer.
+* `predictive_value_buffer` - (Optional, Available since v1.222.0) The ratio based on which the predicted value is increased if you set PredictiveValueBehavior to PredictiveValueOverrideMaxWithBuffer.
+If the predicted value increased by this ratio is greater than the initial maximum capacity, the increased value is used as the maximum value for prediction tasks.
+Valid values: 0 to 100.
+* `predictive_task_buffer_time` - (Optional, Available since v1.222.0) The amount of buffer time before the prediction task runs.
+By default, all prediction tasks that are automatically created by a predictive scaling rule run on the hour.
+You can specify a buffer time to run prediction tasks and prepare resources in advance.
+Valid values: 0 to 60.
+Unit: minutes.

 ### `step_adjustment`